August 5, 2025

 -

-Analyze ongoing data and research surrounding alcohol and other drug misuse or campus violence prevention efforts, especially those addressing use patterns and implications for college students (including cannabis and its products, fake pills, and illicit fentanyl)
+Analyze ongoing data and research surrounding alcohol, tobacco and other drug misuse or campus violence prevention efforts, especially those addressing use patterns and implications for college students (including, but not limited to: cannabis and its products, fake pills, hallucinogens, and illicit fentanyl)

 -